-Sherlock Holmes was not written that way and neither is he autistic, nothing like it.
+Sherlock Holmes is not autistic, nor is he sociopathic, nothing like it.
 This shows an inordinate lack of understanding of what it means to be a genius.
 There is no similarity whatsoever.
 Geniuses think and behave differently to a very large almost opposite extent.
 While it’s true there is a range of autism and a cursory view of his character and mild autism could possibly lead a writer there.
 But if you research autism and genius even in an elementary way––Holmes ability to think globally, communicate on different levels, many languages, his ability to learn at the rate he does in diverse fields, and at different times, to master everything he studies and to use it where appropriate in his life, just to mention a few reasons why, shows us this idea is preposterous.

 A genius is a person who displays exceptional intellectual ability, creative productivity, universality in genres or originality, typically to a degree that is associated with the achievement of new advances or creation of a new domain of knowledge.

-Albert Einstein too dropped out of school because he didn’t fit and refused to be dumbed down like our schools unfortunately treat our most highly intelligent students.
+Albert Einstein too dropped out of school because he didn’t fit and refused to be dumbed down.
+Like our schools, unfortunately, treat our most highly intelligent and superbly creative students.
 Some might think the way he broke through all the research and arrived at his theory of relativity, a bit quirky too.
 If you are someone who lives their life open to the creative impulse, it looks like magic or witchcraft to the normal Watson’s among us.
 Yet is the way of genius.

 “However you describe it, a genius usually marches to the beat of his/her own violin.
 As a general rule, geniuses don’t go out of their way to fit in, and their behaviors can often be seen as eccentric (if not downright bizarre).
 This stems from their viewing the world from perspectives that are different from (or sometimes completely alien to) those of the average person.”